DrSajid/Git_Basic_Understanding/README.md

     git checkout –b testing          <!--will create branch with the name of testing and will checkout-->
     git branch testing               <!--will create branch with the name of testing-->
     git branch –d testing            <!--will delete the branch-->
+    git branch -D testing            <!--will delete the branch, 'force'-->
     git branch –dr origin/testing    <!--will delete both local and remote branch-->
     git push –u origin testing       <!--will create new branch in remote repository and push changes-->
     git push                         <!--will push changes to remote repository-->